filobot/docs-rewrite/getting-started/invite.md

-Here you'll learn how to invite Filo to your Discord server in two different ways.s.
+Here you'll learn how to invite Filo to your Discord server in two different ways.

 > You must be the **owner of the server** where you want to invite Filo, or you must have at least one of the following permissions: **Administrator** or **Manage Server**.
 More information about permissions **[here](https://support.discord.com/hc/en-us/articles/206029707)**.
 {.is-warning}